 9 'After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 10 They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
 11 "Men of Galilee,” they said, "why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”Acts 1:9-11

 This brings us to the end of the story.
 There will be no more resurrection appearances in the normal sense of the word.
 There'll be visions which will look like resurrection, but Jesus himself has departed the earth.
-The apostles are not going to see him again as they have been seeing him during those 40 days, that six week period.
-Now we have concluded our description of the ten clearly stated resurrection appearances: to Mary Magdalen, to the women by the tomb, to the two disciples on the road to Emmaus, to Simon Peter on Easter Sunday, to the disciples on Easter Sunday evening, to the same similar group of disciples again a week later including Thomas, to a group of seven disciples by the Sea of Galilee, to the eleven plus a great crowd on the mountainside in Galilee with the great commission, and then an appearance to James as recorded in 1 Corinthians 15 verse 7, and then a final appearance to the apostles here, and a departure by ascension into heaven.
+The Apostles are not going to see him again as they have been seeing him during those forty days, that six week period.
+Now we have concluded our description of the ten clearly stated resurrection appearances: to Mary Magdalen, to the women by the tomb, to the two disciples on the road to Emmaus, to Simon Peter on Easter Sunday, to the disciples on Easter Sunday evening, to the same similar group of disciples again a week later including Thomas, to a group of seven disciples by the Sea of Galilee, to the Eleven plus a great crowd on the mountainside in Galilee with the great commission, and then an appearance to James as recorded in 1 Corinthians 15: 7, and then a final appearance to the Apostles here, and a departure by ascension into heaven.
 This is the great commission all over again.

 1 'The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.'Hebrews 3:1